ocskier/deploy-apps-lesson/README.md

     * Save all files that are marked as having Unsaved changes

-    * Go back to the terminal and run
+    * Go back to the terminal make sure you are inside `deploy-apps-lesson` directory then run
     ```
     git add .
     git commit -m "Refactors resume page and stylesheet"